1. Resource Library

 • 9 min read

 The billing and payment cycle is one of the most critical parts of the customer journey but often gets overlooked for digitization.
-These 21 accounts receivable statistics reveal the critical role AR plays in customer experience.
+These 21 customer experience statistics reveal the critical role of CX in accounts receivable.

 A person standing; in the background is a line graph, a bar chart, and the number ninety-two